 THE MOST EXPERIENCED TEAM OF DOG TRAINING PROFESSIONALS IN ALL OF ARIZONA

 When is comes to experience, especially with difficult to manage dogs, you will not find a more experienced team of dog training professionals than that of Phoenix Dog Training.
-The Phoenix Dog Training team consists of Steve, our Trainer and Senior Behavior Specialist, Phil, our Head Trainer and Senior Behavior Specialist, and myself.
+The Phoenix Dog Training team consists of Steve, our Trainer and Senior Behavior Specialist, Phil, our Head Trainer and Senior Behavior Specialist, and our Dog Behaviorist.
 Together the three of us have over 114 years of combined experience in training and rehabilitating dogs.
 You will not find another set of Dog Training Professionals in Arizona with the amount of experience that we have.

 Will has been “Dancing with Dogs,” since 1976, for over 44 years.
 He has been an expert witness in dog aggression cases, and an often called upon dog behavior expert for local and national news outlets.
 Will is also a Veteran of service in the United States Army.

 At the young age of 10, Will was competing, showing and titling dogs in AKC Dog Obedience Matches as a Junior Handler.
 Will has been training dogs with behavior problems professionally for almost 30 years.
 Will’s Formal education rests in both Undergraduate and Graduate Work in Psychology, Biology and other Behavior Science Disciplines.
 In 2011 he completed postgraduate study and coursework thru Harvard University in Canine Cognition.
-Will is also a Specialist in Behavioral Medicine for Small Animals, where he has over 300 hours of education and training in Neurochemistry related behavior disorders, and Pharmacology.

 Will Specializes in the most difficult of Dog Behavior Problems, Extreme Dog Aggression and Severe Anxiety Disorders in dogs, Ritualistic and Obsessive-Compulsive dog behavior.